Marshall Erdman Prefab Houses: Prefab #2

-Prefab #2 is a square, 2 story home with a flat roof.
-The house has a large, square 2-story living room which is lit by a wall of windows.
-Also on the first floor are the dining area, kitchen, entry hall, utility room, and the master bedroom.
-A large concrete block fireplace separates the kitchen and living room.
+Prefab #2 was a square 2 story home with a flat roof.
+Its entry hall, kitchen, dining area, master bedroom, utility room, and living room are all on the first floor.
+The living room is a large, square 2-story space, glazed on one side by a wall of windows, and separated from the kitchen by a large concrete block fireplace.
 A stairway leads to a balcony and three second-story bedrooms.

 The house is constructed from concrete block with horizontal board and batten siding.
 A row of windows just below the soffit make the chunky flat roof appear to float above the house.
 A carport attached to one corner of the house completes the design.